 While some visual elements on the website fall specifically under the purview of graphic design, for photos you need to rely on good old photography.
 There are two ways you can get high-quality photos for your website.
 Both have their strong and weak sides, and both are options worth exploring.

-Stock photography is often tied to bland photos that can easily illustrate many different things.
-But that’s the point of stock photography — a single stock image can change meanings depending on the context it’s used in.
+Stock photography is a tie to bland photos that can easily illustrate many different things.
+But that’s the point of stock photography — a single stock image can change meanings depending on the context used.
 That makes it reusable, which is what stock photography is for.
 In some cases, stock photography can be the best choice you can make for several reasons.
 It might be the option that fits your budget the best.
-It can be used to illustrate content that’s not too important.
+It use to illustrate content that’s not too important.
 And, if you’re willing to dig a lot, it’s also possible to find quite unique stock photos.

-Whether you choose to use stock or original photos, it’s important to remember that quality shouldn’t be compromised by your choice.
+Whether you choose to use stock or original photos, it’s important to remember that quality shouldn’t compromise your choice.
 The competition in the digital world is already tough, and it will get even tougher.
 If you don’t pay attention to your visuals, you will fall behind your competitors.
 You can be certain that they’re paying attention to the visuals on their websites.